Hugh Jackman to reprise Wolverine role in next 'Deadpool' film – KION546

 “Every ‘Deadpool’ needs to stand out and stand apart.
 It’s been an incredible challenge that has forced me to reach down deep inside.
 And I… have nothing,” he deadpanned.
 “Yeah, just completely empty up here.
 And terrifying.
 But we did have one idea.”

-Enter Jackman — or a great body double — who Reynolds speaks to as the he walks in the background.
+Enter Jackman, who Reynolds speaks to as the he walks in the background.

 “Hey, Hugh, you want to play Wolverine one more time?”
 Reynolds asks.